 [ ] indicates a footnote.

 2006 and later annual citywide grand totals, or projections, are by highwayrobbery.net.
-The 2016 projection is based on the last four months of data.
+The 2016 and 2017 projections are based on data displayed in the table.

-Un-used columns are to allow for later expansion of City's system.
+Un-used column, to allow for later expansion of City's system.

 Except where noted otherwise, the figures given in the table are for the single calendar month indicated.